The Annotated Lolita by Vladimir Nabokov

 My rating: 4 of 5 stars

-It has taken me three readings conducted over the second half of my life to figure out the problem with Lolita.
-I have never quite liked it as much as everyone else seems to—I don’t think it’s the fourth best English-language novel of the twentieth century, for instance—and have never been satisfied by the essentially liberal ethical and political terms in which it has been defended (for instance, by Richard Rorty, D. G. Myers, or Azar Nafisi), which seem to neglect too much poetry and perversity in the text; but the deadening and ultimately puerile terms in which Lolita has been attacked—whether by moralists from the political right (e.g., Norman Podhoretz) or the political left (e.g., Roxana Robinson)—have been sufficiently hostile to the autonomy of art, a bedrock value I share with Nabokov, that I have not wanted to support them either.
-Now, having taken the perhaps ill-advised step of actually teaching that novel in this political climate, I think I understand what Nabokov was trying to do and why he does not finally succeed.
+It has taken me three readings conducted over the second half of my life to understand my problem with Lolita.
+I have never quite liked it as much as everyone else seems to—I don’t think it’s the fourth best English-language novel of the 20th century, for instance—and have never been satisfied by the essentially liberal ethical and political terms in which it has been defended (for instance, by Richard Rorty, D. G. Myers, or Azar Nafisi), which neglect too much poetry and perversity in the text; but the deadening and ultimately puerile terms in which Lolita has been attacked—whether by moralists from the political right (e.g., Norman Podhoretz) or the political left (e.g., Roxana Robinson)—have been sufficiently hostile to the autonomy of art, a bedrock value I share with Nabokov, that I have recoiled from them too.

 Had I been a painter, had the management of The Enchanted Hunters lost its mind one summer day and commissioned me to redecorate their dining room with murals of my own making, this is what I might have thought up, let me list some fragments: There would have been a lake.
 There would have been an arbor in flame-flower.
 There would have been nature studies—a tiger pursuing a bird of paradise, a choking snake sheathing whole the flayed trunk of a shoat.
 There would have been a sultan, his face expressing great agony (belied, as it were, by his molding caress), helping a callypygean slave child to climb a column of onyx.
 There would have been those luminous globules of gonadal glow that travel up the opalescent sides of juke boxes.
 There would have been all kinds of camp activities on the part of the intermediate group.
 Canoeing, Coranting, Combing Curls in the lakeside sun.
 There would have been poplars, apples, a suburban Sunday.
 There would have been a fire opal dissolving within a ripple-ringed pool, a last throb, a last dab of color, stinging red, smarting pink, a sigh, a wincing child.